rackerlabs/design-system/_component_design/radio-buttons.md

 ### Disabled

-A user can't select or de-select a checkbox in the disabled state.
-In the disabled state, the checkbox is locked and cannot be changed.
+A user can't select a radio button in the disabled state.
+In the disabled state, the radio button is locked and cannot be changed.

 {% endcolumn %}